~ a short story

 He reared back his god-like bicep and thrust an open palm forward.
 I found myself unconsciously reciprocating the action with my own arm, a warm and unstoppable grinning beckoning upon my face.

 “Youuuu sunniva BITCH!”
+I said to him, my friend.

 Our palms slammed together into a powerful grip that held.
 Hands clasped in solidarity and gratitude, two survivors standing tall, Arnie and I reared our heads back and began to roar with vivacious, transcendent laughter into the blue sky above. ~